- What do you need to know about electrical fuses?

 And never ever connect the circuit without the fuse in place.

-It’s better the fuse blows than something else that’s its purpose is the weak link in the circuit to stop it blowing or melting elsewhere.
+It’s better that the fuse blows than something else.
+This is the purpose of the fuse serving as a weak link in the circuit to stop anything from blowing or melting elsewhere.

 How to test a car fuse with a multimeter?